 - Evaluate and apply information technology analytically to solve problems;

 - Communicate ideas well by utilising appliances and devices throughout all areas of the curriculum.

 Our aim at KS3 is to provide students with a challenging curriculum which addresses the needs of the modern economy.
 This is centred on three core activities:

 - Programming as a discipline itself and as an ‘underpinning’ subject across science and engineering is growing rapidly.
 Computer technology continues to advance rapidly and the way that technology is consumed has also been changing at a fast pace over recent years.
 The growth in the use of mobile devices and web-related technologies has exploded, resulting in new challenges for employers and employees.
 We aim to provide an exciting yet accessible curriculum that will enable students to start to understand the concepts behind computer programming as well as providing opportunities for them to plan, create and test their own programs.

 - Creative Media refers to the increasing use of technology to produce any number of digital media from animation and film to radio shows and computer art.
-The creative industries are a success story for the region and we aim to provide students with an insight into this fast growing sector.
 Through a wide range of exciting and stimulating opportunities students get to explore their interests in ways that are personally relevant, developmental in nature and allow them to acquire the specialist software skills demanded by the modern economy.

 - Core ICT skills are still relevant and students are expected to be able to use computers to perform the essential day to day tasks of creating business documents (letters, memos, presentations etc…); using spreadsheets to model finances and to use Internet and email software efficiently.